AlabamaASRL/asset_asrl/doc/tutorials/ReentryExample.rst

     c3 = -.10117e-5

-Having Non-dimenionalized our constants, we can now write the EOM's as an ode_x_u object as we have done in previous examples.
+Having Non-dimensionalized our constants, we can now write the EOM's as an ode_x_u object as we have done in previous examples.
 For this model, there are five state variables  :math:`(h,\theta,v,\gamma,\psi)` and two control variables :math:`(\alpha,\beta)`.